When Is the Best Time to Go on Safari

 Southern Africa (Botswana, Namibia, South Africa, Zimbabwe, Zambia)

-For budget-conscious travelers: The wet season, particularly November to March in countries like South Africa and Namibia, can offer lower prices and different animal displays, though some parks close or restrict road access after heavy rains.
+For budget-conscious travellers: The wet season, particularly November to March in countries like South Africa and Namibia, can offer lower prices and different animal displays, though some parks close or restrict road access after heavy rains.

 East vs. Southern Africa: Practical Considerations